 While we were discussing it, waited at a roundabout, tired and bored, I looked up and saw a magpie bobbing up and down excitedly on a street light, y’know how magpies do sometimes.
 I can’t describe it as anything else than that he looked like he was dancing.
 That was coincidental enough, but what made it extra special was that, from my angle, it looked like he was standing on the full moon.

-I pointed it out to my dad (so I have a witness!) and we were both more than a little surprised by it, and I immediately knew what I had to do with my print to make it work.
-So that’s the story behind this little guy and the print.
+I pointed it out to my dad (so I have a witness!) and we were both more than a little surprised by it, and I immediately knew what I had to do with my picture.
+So that’s the story behind this little guy.

-The final print is called ‘Tycho” and is currently for sale as a signed edition with hand-embellished gold leafing in the Tycho crater, hence the name.
-The Tycho crater is one of the youngest craters on the moon, which is why it’s so prominent (an asteroid hit it 108 million years ago when dinosaurs might have seen it happen).
+The final print is called ‘Tycho” because of the gold leaf on the Tycho crater.
+It’s one of the youngest craters on the moon, which is why it’s so prominent (an asteroid hit it 108 million years ago when dinosaurs might have seen it happen).
 The blast patterns emanating from it looks like a sunburst to me, don’t you think?

-So that’s my little accompanying story for this print and some bonus Lunar history.
-I wish that more of my work had suggestions from magpies and the universe in general but unfortunately they only seem to happen when I need inspiration, like with this print.
-So I hope that you liked my little story and the background history of this print.
-I
+So that’s my little accompanying story for this print with some bonus Lunar history.
+I wish that more of my work had suggestions from magpies and the universe in general, but unfortunately they only seem to happen when I need inspiration, like with this picture.

 If you have any similar stories, please let me know because I’d love to hear them!
 Isn’t it like the universe is saying “Look, I know you’re having problems with this thing, so here you go, don’t give up!”